HarineeKarthick/Rat_In_A_Maze.java/README.md

 Hello Guys!
 This is one of the famous problem "Rat in a maze".
-I have solved this using java swing.
+I have solved this using java and java swing framework.
 It uses recursions and Depth First Search concepts.A rat inside the maze can move in any of eight directions from its current position.
 Once you run the program in terminal , it will ask you to enter the start and end position of rat.
 Then a frame will open that represents